New Mexico Lottery

-In 1995, under the leadership of Governor Gary Johnson, the New Mexico Lottery was established, and ticket sales commenced in 1996.
+In 1995, Governor Gary Johnson, led this effort, the New Mexico Lottery was created and ticket sales began in 1996.

 By the close of its inaugural year, the lottery recorded a profit exceeding $6 million.
-That same year, Powerball was introduced to its game suite.
-Two years later, in 1998, the New Mexico Lottery introduced the state jackpot game, Roadrunner Cash, with daily drawings.
+That year Powerball was added to its game set.
+2 years later the New Mexico Lottery (1998) released state jackpot game Roadrunner Cash with its daily drawing.

-Mega Millions joined the lineup in 2010, followed by Lotto America in 2017.
-The state utilizes the New Mexico Lottery earnings to support educational initiatives, particularly assisting with tuition expenses for public colleges in the state.
+Mega Millions joined the roster in 2010 and then Lotto America in 2017.
+The state coffers are filled by the New Mexico Lottery principal payouts to help fund educational programs (e.g., tuition assistance programs) for public college students in the state.

 What's the time frame for claiming my prize?